Comparing Bayesian and Frequentist Inference in Biological Models: A Comparative Analysis of Accuracy, Uncertainty, and Identifiability: Results

-\subsection{GLM model for Lung Injury}
+\subsection{GLM model for lung injury}

 The GLM provides a well-identified baseline example in which the data support stable parameter recovery under both frameworks (Section~\ref{sec:SI}).
-Both approaches capture the rise and decline in the lung-injury time series with QDF providing a better fit (Figure~\ref{fig:glm-lung-fit}).
+Both approaches capture the rise and decline in the lung injury time series, with QDF providing a better fit (Figure~\ref{fig:glm-lung-fit}).

 The inferred growth parameters are close across methods (Table~\ref{tab:glm-lung-params}), with $r$ near 0.32--0.33 and $p$ near 1.0, indicating consistent recovery of the growth shape.
 The main discrepancy is in the estimated carrying capacity $k$, where BFF yields a higher central estimate than QDF.